-Meetings are held at 7.15 pm on the last Friday of the winter months (except December) in the Robert Hole Room of the Lymington Centre.
+Meetings are held at 7.15 pm on the last Friday of the winter months (except December) in the Fuller Hall of the Lymington Community Centre.

 Visitors are always welcome.

 Refreshments are served from 6.45 and we look forward to seeing you!

 October 27th – Robert Amis: Beaulieu Abbey 1269 – 70.

 Not just an Abbey but a 1,200 tonne agribusiness with 7,000 livestock.
 How did the 85 monks live and what about the hundreds of men and women who really did the work?

 November 24th – Annual Meeting followed by Nick Saunders: Brusher Mills.